LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 ---
+layout: post
-title: 6 Comb Filtering Myths Holding Back Your Car Audio Upgrade (And How to Fix Them)
+title: "6 Comb Filtering Myths Holding Back Your Car Audio Upgrade (And How to Fix Them)"
-slug: 6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them
-date: 2025-04-08
+date: 2025-11-20 00:00:00 -0000
-author: Nathan Lively
-tags: [ comb filtering, car audio upgrade ]
+categories: [ audio-physics, dsp, building-in-public ]
 ---

 Ever wonder why your expensive car audio upgrade doesn't sound as good as expected?
 Despite investing in premium